visiongirles/visiongirles/README.md

 - 🤠 Hi, I’m @visiongirles @duckate or Kate
 - 🍎 I’m interested in iOS programming
-- 🐈‍⬛ I’m currently learning Swift and going to attend School 42
+- 🐈‍⬛ I’m currently learning Swift, cracking LeetCode and HackerRank
-- 🐍 I’m a good friend to Python, C/C++
+- 🐍 Also I’m a good friend to Python, C/C++

 <!---
 visiongirles/visiongirles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.